smallbasic/smallbasic.github.io/_build/reference/624-graphics-window.markdown

 ### setFont(size, unit, bold, italic)

-Sets the font to be double in size with bold and italic.

-"Unit" can be set to "em" to make size relative to the existing size, any other value will cause size to be avaluated as pixels.
+Sets the font size to `size`. `unit` can be set to "em" to make size relative to the existing size.
+Any other value will cause size to be avaluated as pixels. `bold` can be set to `0` or `1` to enable or disable bold font style. `italic` can be set to `0` or `1` to enable or disable italic font style.

 ```
 w = window()
-dim buf

-sub text(s)
-  local x, y, j, size, width, height
-  buf << s
-  y = ymax / 2
-  cls
-  size = 30
-  for j = len(buf) - 1 to 0 step - 1
-    size -= 2
+w.setFont(15, "px", 0, 0)
+print "Fixed size 15px"

+w.setFont(2, "em", 0, 0)
+print "Relative size 15px * 2"

+w.setFont(15, "px", 1, 0)
+print "Fixed size 15px bold"

-    w.setFont(size, "px", 0, 1)
+w.setFont(15, "px", 0, 1)
-    width = txtw(buf[j])
-    height = txth(buf[j])
-    x = (xmax - width) / 2
-    y -= height
-    at x, y: print buf[j]
-  next j
-  delay 1200
-end

-text "A long time ago, in a galaxy far, far away..."
-text "It is a period of civil war.
-Rebel"
-text "spaceships, striking from a hidden"
-text "base, have won their first victory"
-text "against the evil Galactic Empire."
-text "During the battle, Rebel spies managed"
-text "to steal secret plans to the Empire's"
-text "ultimate weapon, the Death Star, an"
-text "armored space station with enough"
-text "power to destroy an entire planet."
-text "Pursued by the Empire's sinister agents,"
-text "Princess Leia races home aboard her"
-text "starship, custodian of the stolen plans"
-text "that can save her people and restore"
-text "freedom to the galaxy...."
+print "Fixed size 15px italic"

+w.setFont(15, "px", 1, 1)
+print "Fixed size 15px bold italic"
 ```

 ### setLocation(x, y)

 Sets the location of the window on the screen.
+The upper-left corner of the window will be at position `[x, y]` in pixel.

 ```
 w = window()